paramireze/paramireze.github.io/_posts/2018-05-05-weather-preference.markdown

 We are ablet to set the summary for a preference using the `setSummary()` method on the `preference`.

 # Conclusion
 This exercise was quite simple in concept, however, there is a lot of java code being written that can be quite intimidating.
-I find that diagraming out how the classes and methods are being called is a helpful tool for understanding how the application is behaving.
+I find that I can easily get caught up trying to figure out java code and lose sight of what it is exactly I am trying to accomplish.
+I recommend anyone out there trying to learn a new language to use diagramming tool, such as `draw.io`, to help understand how the classes and methods are communicating.